Ceiling Fan - Melbourne Ceiling Fans Warehouse

 You can choose from classic to contemporary lights to compliment the look of your fan and your space.
 Selecting the right sort of bulb ensures ease of use, proper colour temperature, and visual appeal.

 - LED lights offer the most energy-efficient solution to lighting.
 They consume less power than traditional lights and last much longer (over 25,000 hours in some cases).
-Because of their long-lasting nature, fans with LED lights are ideal for a location where changing the light bulb may be difficult, such as fans installed on very high ceilings.
+Because of their long-lasting nature, ceiling fan with light are ideal for a location where changing the light bulb may be difficult, such as fans installed on very high ceilings.
 Although they save money over the long term, LED lights are more expensive than other options like fluorescent or halogen.
 Most LED lights have the option to be dimmed according to your need.

 - Halogen types of bulbs consume 15% less energy than traditional incandescent lights.
 Halogen lights create the most heat temperature-wise.
 They also tend to produce a warmer, more welcoming light appropriate for living rooms or dining rooms.
 All halogen lights are dimmable with the appropriate dimming control.